raymater/Schedule-Message/README.md

 # Schedule-Message
-A Discord bot writted by raymater : schedule a message to be sent.
+A Discord bot written by raymater : schedule a message to be sent.

 ## Dependencies
 This bot works with [Node.js](https://nodejs.org/)